 Speaking of driftwood, just around the corner by our cookbook shelf, the stockings are hung by some antlered deer – another purchase from HomeSense this year.
 We thought about buying fancy stockings, but these are the stockings we bought for our first Christmas living together.
 We didn’t have two cents to rub together and these guys were all we could afford.
 I think we should keep them. 🙂

 When I put them out though, they looked really bare.
 So I just laced in some of my driftwood collection and pinecones to beef it up a bit.

-Back in November, we hung the DIY red and white drapes and then over the last couple of weeks, we’ve added some DIY pillows, and the no-sew tree skirt.
+Back in November, we hung some DIY red and white drapes and then over the last couple of weeks, we’ve added some DIY pillows, and the no-sew tree skirt.
 And that’s my DIY fur ottoman there too!

 The far corner of the china cabinet is illuminated by the DIY hanging ornament chandelier.
 For a project that was so difficult – we do get quite a few compliments on it. 🙂

 Into the dining room, our buffet is adorned with some globe twinkle lights, snow flake candles, and our DIY holiday plate art.